hjdhjd/homebridge-doorbird/README.md

 ```
  Update your configuration file.
 See config.json in this repository for a sample.
 ```
-If you want it to trigger off the motion sensor, swap the `doorbell` for `motionsensor`.
-Or have them both.

 ## Configuration

 Add the platform in [`config.json`](https://github.com/brownad/homebridge-doorbird/blob/master/config.json) in your home directory inside `.homebridge`.

 ## Note
-If placed in a room with a camera it sends a notification with a snapshot to your iOS device(s) after the user activates the DoorBird's doorbell.
+If placed in a room with a camera it sends a notification with a snapshot to your iOS device(s) after the user activates the DoorBird's doorbell or motion is detected.

 ## Credits
 https://github.com/Samfox2/homebridge-doorbell